ToxicFrog/mercs-ap/README.md

 money, intel, and faction reputation adjustments.
 Wandering around the game and doing things to force it to load/unload areas and NPCs tends to speed up this process.

+Combat logic only takes into account how many things you have unlocked, not what things, e.g. it will not lock a mission where you fight helicopters behind having access to anti-air support.
+Missions generally give you everything you need on-site if you look around, so this is not a problem in practice.

 Windows is not currently supported, and needs some changes to the emulator connection code to function.